Mujadara is a comforting and delicious lentil and rice dish from the Middle East.

 Lentils

-Here’s everything to know about how to cook lentils and how to cook black lentils.
+Here’s everything you need to know about how to cook lentils and how to cook black lentils.

-You can use canned lentils if you must.
+You can substitute canned lentils for dried ones.
 They don’t need to be cooked.
 Drain and rinse them before adding them to the skillet with the spices.

 Avoid split red lentils as they won’t keep their shape in mujadara.